haruom/chroplus-solana-web/README.md

 2. Developed smart contract architecture for token rewards and data access control.
 3. Built user-facing web app for data contribution and token management.
 4. Created researcher-facing web app for data discovery and acquisition.
-5. Conducted successful demo of end-to-end data flow from XHRO device to researcher data download.
+5. Conducted successful demo of end-to-end data flow from the device to researcher data download.

 ## Demonstration
 Check out our demonstration web app at [https://chro-plus.web.app/](https://chro-plus.web.app/) to see CHRO+ in action!